hngx-org/Empire-food-backend/README.md

 ### Windows

 1. **Install Python:** Download and install Python from [python.org](https://www.python.org/downloads/).

 2. **Clone the Repository:** Use `git clone` to clone the application [repository](https://github.com/blacdev/HNG_Stage_Two.git).

+3. **Install Virtual Enviroment:** Navigate to the project directory and run the following command to install virtual enviroment:

+            py -m pip install --user virtualenv

+4. **Create  virtual Enviroment:** run the following command to create a virtual enviroment:

+            py -m venv env

+5. **Activate  virtual Enviroment:** run the following command to create a virtual enviroment:

+            .\env\Scripts\activate

-3. **Install Dependencies:** Navigate to the project directory and run the following command to install required packages:
+6. **Install Dependencies:** Navigate to the project directory and run the following command to install required packages:

             pip install -r requirements.txt